Glossary

 PUK

-The signatory receives one PUK for the signature PIN (if permitted by the card type) and one for the encryption PIN; the functionality is the same.
+Abbreviation for: Personal Unblocking Key - The signatory receives one PUK for the signature PIN (if the card type allows it) and one for the encryption PIN, the functionality is the same.
 A PIN may only be entered incorrectly a maximum of 2 times in succession.
 After the 3rd incorrect entry, the card function is blocked and can be unblocked with the PUK.
 The PUK has a numerical design and is sent to the card applicant sealed in a PUK envelope.
 The PUK must be stored securely.
 However, the deblocking function by entering the PUK cannot be carried out indefinitely.
-The PIN may only be unblocked ten times in succession, i.e. a maximum of 32 consecutive incorrect PIN may be entered a maximum of 32 times in succession.
+The PIN may only be unblocked ten times in succession, i.e. an incorrect PIN may only be entered a maximum of 32 times in succession.
 If no correct PIN is entered after 10 consecutive deblocking attempts, the card is blocked forever.

 QES

-Abbreviation for: Qualified Electronic Signature
+Abbreviation for: Qualified Electronic Signature - see Qualified Electronic Signature

 Qualified electronic signature

-According to the German Signature Act(SigG), an advanced electronic signature that is based on a valid, qualified certificate and was created with a secure signature creation device(SSCD).
+According to the German Signature Act (SigG), this is an advanced electronic signature that is based on a valid, qualified certificate and was created with a secure signature creation device (SSCD).

 Qualified certificate

 A qualified certificate clearly assigns signature creation data to a person.
-The certificate is stored in a publicly accessible database(directory service) and is saved on the signatory’s card when the card is handed over.
+The certificate is stored in a publicly accessible database (directory service) and is saved on the signatory's card when the card is handed over.
 A qualified certificate may only be issued by a certification service provider who has a certificate from the state supervisory authority for issuing qualified certificates.

 RDH

-Describes a mixed (hybrid) encryption method in which the symmetric Triple-DES method and the asymmetric RSA method are used together.
+Abbreviation for: RSA-DES hybrid method - Describes a mixed (hybrid) encryption method in which the symmetric Triple-DES method and the asymmetric RSA method are used together.

 Regulation of the Digital Signature Act

 Please note: The Digital Signature Act only defines the conditions under which the signature is recognized as secure.
 The legal effect of the qualified electronic signature, i.e. in which cases the qualified electronic signature can replace the handwritten signature, is not defined in the Signature Act!
 These regulations are set out in the Civil Code and the Administrative Procedure Act.
-Although the Digital Signature Act is very comprehensive and often very detailed, it does not regulate all applications of digital identity.
+Although the Digital Signature Act is very comprehensive and often very detailed, it is far from regulating all applications of digital identity.
 Only digital certificates for persons are subject to regulation; computers and software objects remain unaffected.
 A further restriction is that a personal certificate in Germany only ever relates to a single natural person, not to a group of persons or a legal entity.

-See registration authority
+See registration office

-Registration authority
+Registration office

 A registration authority is the point of contact for applying for signature key certificates.
 The application is forwarded to a certification body.
 This issues the certificate and forwards it back to the registration authority for issue.